allebb/executioner/README.md

 Executioner is a PHP library for executing system processes and applications with the ability to pass extra arguments and read CLI output results.

-Executioner is written and maintained by Bobby Allen and is licensed under the MIT license.

 Requirements
 ------------